-Featuring Angela Davis, W. E. B. Du Bois, and David Roediger, our student reading includes books on the making of the Black working class, the future of Black radicalism, Asian-American organising, racialised global policing, Islamophobia in France, and much more.
+Featuring Nick Estes, Angela Davis, Asad Haider, W. E. B. Du Bois, and David Roediger, our student reading includes books on the making of the Black working class, new editions of classic Walter Rodney texts, the origins of identity politics, the future of Black radicalism, Asian-American organizing, racialized global policing, and much more.

 Drawing on the words and deeds of black revolutionary theorists, he argues that identity politics is not synonymous with anti-racism, but instead amounts to the neutralization of its movements.
 It marks a retreat from the crucial passage of identity to solidarity, and from individual recognition to the collective struggle against an oppressive social structure.

 Weaving together autobiographical reflection, historical analysis, theoretical exegesis, and protest reportage, Mistaken Identity is a passionate call for a new practice of politics beyond colorblind chauvinism and “the ideology of race.”